kyma-project/kyma/docs/kyma/docs/025-details-local-reinstallation.md

 title: Reinstall Kyma
 type: Details
 ---

-The custom scripts allow you to remove Kyma from a Minikube cluster, and reinstall Kyma without removing the cluster.
+The custom scripts allow you to remove Kyma from a Minikube cluster and reinstall Kyma without removing the cluster.

 > **NOTE:** These scripts do not delete the cluster from your Minikube.
-This allows you to quickly re-install Kyma.
+This allows you to quickly reinstall Kyma.

 1. Use the `clean-up.sh` script to uninstall Kyma from the cluster.
 Run:
   ```